 The Pension Plan of the Bank has been adopted by the Company.
 Listed in the table below are the Retirement Benefits estimated to be paid to participants in the Company's Pension Plan at normal retirement date, age 65.
 The Non-Officer Directors of the Company do not participate in the Plan.
 The Plan allows early and delayed retirement.
-The Company elected to adopt Financial Accounting Standards Board Statements of Financial Accounting Standards (FAS) No. 87 and No. 88 in 1986.
-The Pension expense since 1986 has been computed under those statements, resulting in an expense under (FAS) No. 87 of \$323,640 in 1991, \$486,925 in 1992, \$592,811 in 1993, \$593,688 in 1994 and \$631,728 in 1995.
-Due to a Voluntary Early Retirement Window, there was an expense of \$159,294 under (FAS) No. 88 in 1992.
-No expense has resulted from (FAS) No. 88 in either prior or subsequent years.
+The Company elected to adopt Financial Accounting Standards Board Statements (FASB) No. 87 and No. 88 in 1986.
+The Pension expense since 1986 has been computed under those statements, resulting in an expense under FASB Statement No. 87 of \$618,999 in 1996.
+In 1996, the Company offered a voluntary early retirement window and curtailed the Pension Plan.
+These two occurrences resulted in net income of \$276,891 under FASB Statement No. 88.
 The Company's funding policy is to contribute annually an amount that falls within the minimum and maximum amount determined by consulting actuaries in accordance with the Employee Retirement Income Security Act of 1974.
-The Company contribution to the Plan for 1995 was \$736,236.
+The Company's contribution to the Plan for 1996 was \$1,053,300.
 Said evaluation is based on data concerning all employees participating in the Plan as a group.
 The actuary does not compute and assign any part of a total contribution as the current cost of retirement benefits for a specific employee.